 Global Server Coverage

-Netflix content can’t hide from NordVPN’s 5,500+ servers in nearly 60 countries around the world.
+Netflix content can’t hide from NordVPN’s 5,200+ servers in 60 countries around the world.

 NordVPN never tracks you or logs your activities while you’re using the service.